-- A Client that opts for cancellation before or within the duration of the Agreement, must notify the Executive Education Open Programmes Office in Writing (firstname.lastname@example.org).
+- A Client that opts for cancellation before or within the duration of the Agreement, must notify the Executive Education Open Programmes Office in Writing (firstname.lastname@example.org, or by email to the Programme Manager of the Open Programme the Client registered for).
 The cancellation notice must contain a copy of the Confirmation Email which the Client received after Registration.

-- RSM incurs non-refundable costs as of the moment of Registration, and in the final weeks prior to the Programme starting.
-It also has limited seats per Programme that can only be sold to one Client.
-Therefore, RSM charges a cancellation fee to recover the one-off costs and expenses incurred by RSM in case a Client cancels or does not show up.
-These costs and expenses are dependent on the moment the request for cancellation is received, therefore the cancellation fee is calculated as follows:
+In the final weeks prior to the Programme starting, RSM incurs non-refundable costs and expenses on behalf of the Client to deliver the Open Programme to the Client.
+RSM also has limited seats per Programme that can only be sold to one Client.
+Therefore, RSM charges a cancellation fee to recover the non-refundable costs and expenses incurred by RSM in case a Participant cancels or does not show up.
+These costs and expenses are dependent on the moment the request for cancellation is received.
+Therefore, the cancellation fee is calculated as follows:

-- 25% of the Tuition Fee if the cancellation notice is received 21 days or less prior to the start date of the Open Programme;
+25% of the Registration Fee if the cancellation notice is received twenty-eight (28) calendar days or less prior to the start date of the Open Programme;

 - Client has the right to defer (postpone) its Registration once, subject to the following conditions:

-- If the written notice is given within 21 days prior to the start date of the Open Programme, a cancellation fee in accordance with Article B3.3 is charged.
-If the Client attends another Open Programme within one year of the start of the Programme for which attendance is cancelled, the paid cancellation fee will be considered an advance payment and deducted from the full Tuition Fee of the attended programme.
-Note that the cancellation fee cannot be set off against a discounted future fee.
+- If the Written notice is given within twenty-eight (28) calendar days prior to the start date of the Open Programme, a cancellation fee in accordance with Article B3.3 is charged.
+If the Participant attends another Open Programme within one (1) year of the start of the Programme for which attendance is cancelled, the paid cancellation fee will be considered an advance payment and deducted from the full Tuition Fee of the newly attended programme.
+Note that the cancellation fee does not influence the Tuition Fee of a Programme in calculating any discounts.

-- If the Client defers for a second time, the Client will pay the full cancellation fee as set out in provision B3.3.
+- If the Client defers for a second time, the Client will pay the 100% cancellation fee of the initial Open Programme as set out in Article B3.3.

 - Client has the right to replace himself/herself with a substitute candidate for the entire Open Programme, provided that: